Aughagower: Ancient monuments and legends

-There are a number of ancient monuments in Aughagower, some of which are locally reputed to trace their origin to the time of St. Patrick's ministry in the parish.
+There are a number of ancient monuments in Aughagower, some of which are locally reputed to trace their origin to the time of Saint Patrick's ministry in the parish.

-Leaba Phádraig (Patrick's bed) is said to have been a place where St. Patrick rested, which it has been suggested may have housed a hut or tent, used in the daytime as place of work for St. Patrick.
+Leaba Phádraig (Patrick's bed) is said to have been a place where Saint Patrick rested, which it has been suggested may have housed a hut or tent, used in the daytime as place of work for Saint Patrick.

-Dabhach Phádraig (Patrick's vat or tub) is a circular bath surrounded by a stone wall, where pilgrims may have washed their feet, and which may have been used by St. Patrick and his household as a washing place.
+Dabhach Phádraig (Patrick's vat or tub) is a circular bath surrounded by a stone wall, where pilgrims may have washed their feet, and which may have been used by Saint Patrick and his household as a washing place.
 Due to local drainage the well is now dry except in extremely wet weather.
 A sheela na gig (Irish: Sighle na gCíoch) was found in a nearby ditch, and the Mayo Historical Society organised for it to be fitted to the outside wall of Dabhach Phádraig in 2001.
 It was moved in 2017 to an internal wall for security and to make it easier to find (the light conditions affect how easily the figure can be made out), and it now forms part of Dabhach Phádraig's eastern wall.

 St. Patrick's Knee is a small stone in the graveyard with a small recess carved out of it, which is filled with water.
-Local legend states that St. Patrick kneeled on this rock and left the imprint, and the water that gathers in it is thought to be holy.
+Local legend states that Saint Patrick kneeled on this rock and left the imprint, and the water that gathers in it is thought to be holy.

 Tobair na Deocháin (the Well of the Deacons), now dried up, was where pilgrims drank water while performing the pilgrimage.
 A tree growing over Dabhach Phádraig was said to have curative powers.
 The soil was applied in a poultice, and when the ailment was cured the soil must be returned.

 Cloughundra (Also rendered as 'Cloch Andra').
 There is a large stone of approximately 150 kg, named Cloughundra, which is currently on display on the village green.
 The local folk-tale states that there was once a giant in Aughagower who used to throw the stone over his shoulder and would throw it "as far as another man would send a pebble.
 The stone is there yet and the trace of his fingers in it.
 A great many strongmen spend their leisure time trying to lift the stone".